-A lender, mortgage broker who anticipates using table funding, or dealer in a first-lien dealer loan that receives an application for a reverse mortgage transaction is required to provide the servicing disclosure statement to the borrower within three days (excluding legal public holidays, Saturdays, and Sundays) after receipt of the application.
+A financial institution that receives an application for a first-lien mortgage loan is required to provide the servicing disclosure statement to the borrower within three days (excluding legal public holidays, Saturdays, and Sundays) after receipt of the application.
 The disclosure statement must advise whether the servicing of the mortgage loan may be assigned, sold, or transferred to any other person at any time.
 A model disclosure statement is set forth in Appendix MS-1.